-Only YOU will know when it’s time to return to the working world; if that is your goal.
+Only YOU will know when it’s time to return to the working world; if that’s your goal.
 It’s alright to be coached and nudged, but you are really the best judge.

-Only YOU know the blackness felt during depression – how the pitch black mud swallows you up and is unforgiving.
+Only YOU know the blackness felt during depression – how the thick black mud swallows you up and is unforgiving.

 YOU will find society’s thinking and attitudes on invisible illness stigma still remain, but with education, perhaps people will alter their opinions and/or judgment.